Mechanical Engineering Technology - BS

 You’ll learn welding.
 And calculus and chemistry.
 You’ll learn about engineering design, thermodynamics, sensors and automation.
 How to identify a challenge, propose a solution, work with a team and test an idea.

-What can I do with a degree in Mechanical Engineering Technology?
+What can I do with a degree in mechanical engineering technology?

 You’ll be prepared to do most jobs that require an engineering degree, including designing and fabricating, managing automated machinery, overseeing an industrial process or developing a new one.
 You’ll be ready to solve important problems – and get well paid.